Grayson/pluginmanager/README.markdown

 As a third option, you can usually just call `runScriptAtPath:` to execute a script at a particular path.
 This won't work for Cocoa bundles at the moment, but I've got an idea or two.

-## A Few Caveats

-* Wherever possible, I made the decision to only use frameworks that were available as the stock install.
-I'd love to use a custom build of PyObjC or MacRuby, but I made a concerted effort to only work with what was installed by default on Mac OS X 10.5.
-However, in order to use other plugin managers, you'll have to download and install the Nu framework, a Lua bridge framework, and others as appropriate.
-Frameworks and download locations necessary for managers that are not bundled with OS X 10.5 are listed below.

-* Some of the languages don't play nicely.
-Off the top of my head, I'm thinking about a conflict between Nu's `chomp` method and Ruby's.
-They have different arities and Ruby will throw an exception when it finds chomp.
-I will document these as they come up under the Bugs section below.
-If anyone knows how to fix these, please let me know.
-If you want all of the languages active in one application, please be sure to test thoroughly and share any insights so they can be documented here.
+## Please note the following

-* At present, the plugin managers are not optimized for performance in any sense.
+At present, the plugin managers are not optimized for performance in any sense.
 They inherited a half-thought out design pattern and my first instinct was to just get them to work.
 I'll go back and make them more memory-efficient in the near future, but you should certain test for memory usage before shipping.
 Right now, I consider this code to be proof of concept rather than shipping quality.

-* There are a few other issues that will be discussed in more detail in the documentation about the plugins whenever I get around to writing it (hopefully sooner rather than later).

 ## Todo